hqakhtar/PakistanMap/README.md

 ![alt text](PakistanMap.png)

 ## What's Special
 Pakistan's maps available elsewhere on the web do not include the Indian Occupied Kashmir (IOK).
-Also, the FATA region is show separately.
+Also, the FATA region is shown separately.
 In this map, I've added IOK and merged FATA with the KP province.

 ## Coordinate Reference System
 EPSG:4326 - WGS 84